tsevasa/infinite-chess-notation/README.md

 # Universal Infinite Chess Notation and Interface

 This is an attempt to standardize the notation around [infinite chess](https://en.wikipedia.org/wiki/Infinite_chess) positions and games.
-Specifically, the notation at hand allows for the compact description of arbitrary infinite chess positions with finitely many pieces and is meant to be an extension of [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) for infinite chess.
-The notation is simultaneously meant to be easy to read for a human as well as for a computer.
+Specifically, the notation at hand allows for the compact description of arbitrary infinite chess positions and games with finitely many pieces and is meant to be an extension of [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) for infinite chess.
+The notation is simultaneously meant to be easy to read for humans as well as for computers.

 In the [mathematical literature on infinite chess](https://www.emis.de/journals/INTEGERS/papers/og2/og2.pdf), the concepts of double pawn moves, promotion, en passant, castling and the fifty-move rule are often discarded.
 However, many popular variants of [infinite chess played by humans](https://www.infinitechess.org/) feature all these rules, next to fairy pieces and further unorthodox game modes.
 With this dichotomy in mind, the notation at hand was explicitly developed with the aim of covering all possible rule combinations.
 This is achieved by allowing for all sorts of optional arguments at the start of a position string, modifying the implied game rules if included.